jthack/PIPE/README.md

 <a name="multimodal"/>

-## Multi-modal Considerations
+## Multi-modal Prompt Injection

+### Image
 Image-processing generative AI can also be suceptible to prompt injection leading to all the implications that we've discussed above.
 Johann was the first to share it in Bard:

 [https://twitter.com/wunderwuzzi23/status/1679676160341581824](https://twitter.com/wunderwuzzi23/status/1679676160341581824)

 There is multi-modal GPT-4 coming out soon, and it will have the same issue.

-Since the image processing functionality can do OCR (optical character recognition), and they are attached to LLMs, prompt injection text can be in the image and be processed by the LLM.
+Image processing functionality does OCR (optical character recognition), and as they are still LLMs under the hood, prompt injection is possible via text on the image.

+### Voice
+Naturally, voice gets parsed as text, so voice-based prompt injection is viable.

+### Video
+There aren't video-based multi-modal models yet.
+I assume the image+text models can effectively do video processing if handling the video frame-by-frame, but that's different from processing the video as a single input file.
+However, video is simply images and voice (which reduces to text) so prompt injection would be viable for video models as well.

 <a name="pentesting"/>